Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-Assocaition - a relationship betweene entitits which is a lose coupling.
+Association - a relationship betweene entitits which is a lose coupling.
 - Both objects should exist together.
 However, they can work independently.
 Example Airplane and passenger
 - A passenger can travel alone without depending on Airpalne
 - An Airpalne can fly alone without depending on a passenger